 Judging

-Judges will be selected by Forest Products Association of Canada (FPAC) and the Canadian Council of Forest Ministers (CCFM) Secretariat to judge the nominations.
+Judges will be representatives of FPAC and the CCIB.
 All outcomes of the judging process will be considered final.